civiform/docs/docs/contributor-guide/developer-guide/testing.md

 <b>TIP:</b> To speed up the running of tests beyond selecting a specific test file,
+you can focus the run to only execute a single it test or describe suite per file by prefixing it with f (fit and fdescribe).
-you can run an individual test case.
-Open the test file and replace the line that begins with "it"
+For example, open the test file and find the line that begins with "it".
 ```
 it("", async => {})   replace with    fit("", async => {})
 ```

 ### Guidelines for functional browser tests